Nathalie-Leenders/nathalie-leenders.github.io/content/posts/virtualtablesMPPC23announcements/index.en.md

 ## ALM Coming to Virtual Tables

+You can now add your own environment variables during the move in ALM for Virtual Tables!

 {{< image src="ppenvalm0.png" caption=" New option to add environment variables " height="800" width="600">}}

+It will give you the option in the wizard to add the names in there.

 {{< image src="ppenvalm.png" caption=" Specify your database and servername in the wizard when going through ALM " height="800" width="600">}}

 ## Power Pages - Filter icon changed

-Filter on virtual or regular on the add table interface The icon has also changed to differentiate between the types of tables, Virtual vs Dataverse
+You can filter on virtual or regular on the add table interface, and the icon has also changed to differentiate between the types of tables, Virtual vs Dataverse

 {{< image src="ppfilter.png" caption=" New filter option and icons " height="800" width="600">}}